Polynomial dynamics and local analysis of small and grand orbits: Concluding remarks

 It seems to be feasible to get an entirely effective version of Theorem \ref{thm}.
 The main issue seems to be to make Proposition \ref{prop1} effective.
 Almost all steps in the proof of Proposition \ref{prop1} can be made effective quite straightforwardly but especially in the case of Lemma \ref{upper2} more work is required as its proof uses something akin to a compactness argument. \\ In order to make Theorem \ref{equipotential} effective we can employ some sort of effective implicit function theorem such as in \cite[p.124]{langreal} and estimate the partial derivatives of the function $P(\Psi(z), \Psi(w))$ carefully which seems to be feasible to be done effectively.\\

-A stumble block on the way to effectivity for Theorem \ref{grandorbit} is that we use the results on the dynamical Bogomolov conjecture by Ghioca, Nguyen and Ye.
-However if the degree is $d$ is prime there is some hope that the methods in this paper might suffice. \\
+A stumbling block on the way to effectivity for Theorem \ref{grandorbit} is that we use the results on the dynamical Bogomolov conjecture by Ghioca, Nguyen and Ye.
+However if the degree $d$ is prime there is some hope that the methods in this paper might suffice. \\

 For our final theorem we use $o$-minimality (perhaps some weaker machinery would suffice) to find a uniform version of Theorem \ref{equipotential}. \begin{thm} There exists a constant $C_D$ depending only on $D$ such that any curve of total degree at most $D$ satisfies